cy6erskunk/q-n-a/docs/Technical_rules.md

 The competitors

--Pledge of honour t.112
+- Pledge of honour t.112

--Refusing to fence an opponent t.113
+- Refusing to fence an opponent t.113

--Presence on time t.114-120
+- Presence on time t.114-120

--Fencing etiquette t.121-127
+- Fencing etiquette t.121-127

--Personal effort t.128
+- Personal effort t.128

 The team manager t.129